TransSynW

 Input

-• Starting cell population: Select or upload a tab-separated and unquoted file with the single-cell gene expression data from the cell type you started your differentiation protocol from.
+• Starting cell population: Select or upload a tab-separated file with the single-cell gene expression data from the cell type you started your differentiation protocol from.
 Genes should be labeled according to the Gene Symbols nomenclature.

 For optimal results, the platform used to sequence the starting and the target cell types should be the same.

-• Gene expression matrix: Upload a tab-separated and unquoted file of your raw (unnormalized) single-cell data where each column represents a cell with an unique name and the rows contain gene expression values.
+• Gene expression matrix: Upload a tab-separated file of your raw (unnormalized) single-cell data where each column represents a cell with an unique name and the rows contain gene expression values.
 Genes should be labeled according to the Gene Symbols nomenclature.

 For a faster upload, please consider submitting a gene expression matrix containing only transcription factors or run the code locally [repository here].